Eye color guide

 Elizabeth Taylor is one of the biggest reasons people search for violet eye color.
 Her eyes were famously described as violet, and that description became part of her Hollywood mystique.

-The more careful answer is that her eyes appeared violet to many people, especially with lighting, contrast, makeup, wardrobe colors, and her famously dramatic lashes.
-Other descriptions call them a striking blue or blue-violet.
-That makes her a perfect example of why violet eyes are so fascinating: sometimes the color is real to the eye, but difficult to label scientifically.
+The careful answer is that her eyes were widely described as violet, especially with lighting, contrast, makeup, wardrobe colors, and her dramatic lashes.
+Other descriptions call them blue or blue-violet.
+That makes her a useful example of why violet eyes are so fascinating: an eye color can look violet to viewers, even when the underlying category may be closer to blue or blue-gray.

 For your own eye color, Una recommends the calm daylight test.
 Look near a window in natural light, avoid flash, skip heavy filters, and compare your eyes with blue, gray, blue-gray, and violet examples before choosing the closest label.